Toemmsen96/DependNG.resolve/README.md

 </details>

-- Choose a fitting name, for example the required-mod-ID+Downloader as "modname" ➡ Here we take DependNG as "modname" instead, from here always enter your chosen "modname"
+- Choose a fitting name, for example the required-mod-ID+Downloader as "modname" ➡ Here we take gmsgDownloader as "modname", from here on always enter your own chosen "modname"
 - change foldername from /scripts/gmsgDownloader to /scripts/"modname"
 - change /lua/ge/extensions/tommot/gmsgDownloader.lua to /lua/ge/extensions/"yourname"/"modname".lua
 - edit the following line in /scripts/"modname"/modScript.lua so this reflects your name and modname